10 Water Saving Tips When Visiting Cape Town

 Southern Right Whale - Cape Town

-Southern Right Whales Return to Cape Town.
-Every year in June the ocean is a buzz with activity.
+Southern Right Whales Return to Cape Town Every year in June, the ocean is a-buzz with activity.
 The Gentle Giants of the ocean return to our shores once again.
-These colossal creatures of the ocean have spent the summer feeding in the cold icy waters near the Antarctic and return to our shores every winter to mate.
+These colossal sea creatures have spent the summer feeding in the icy waters near the Antarctic and return to our shores every winter to mate and breed.
+Whale-watching season starts as early as May in False Bay outside Cape Town.
+Some whales remain...

 Read This Article